pmdevita/CreeperHeal2/README.md

 This plugin is meant to be a spiritual successor to the original CreeperHeal plugin https://github.com/nitnelave/CreeperHeal.
 Unfortunately, it has not been updated in 3 years.
-Initially I was going to just fork it but the implementation seems far more complicated than needed so I rewrote it.
+Initially I was going to just fork it but the implementation seems far more complicated than needed, so I rewrote it.

 # Setup/Installation